Strongman1380/heartlandboyshome.org/CONVERSION_SUMMARY.md

 ## Deployment Ready

-The website is now ready for deployment on Hostinger or any static hosting service:
+The website is now ready for deployment on Vercel or any static hosting service:

 ### Files to Upload
 ```